🌑

 • Randomization works.
 Question order and options are shuffled to block pattern learning.

-Out of scope: This experiment does not try to fix turnout, wipe out misinformation, reform campaign finance or build online voting (which is another stupid idea in general).
+Out of scope: this does not try to fix turnout, wipe out misinformation, reform campaign finance or build online voting (which is another stupid idea in general).
 It asks one small question about content at the booth.
-If our assumptions break, the benefits drop to zero.
+If the assumptions break, benefits drop fast.

 Benefits … for voters